-All simulations were performed using \textsc{rumdpy}, an in-development Python simulation package employing similar optimizations as RUMD~\cite{RUMD} to enable GPU-accelerated MD simulations~\cite{rumdpy24}.
+All simulations were performed using \textsc{gamdpy}~\cite{gamdpy}, a Python-only simulation package employing similar optimizations as RUMD~\cite{RUMD} to enable GPU-accelerated MD simulations.
 Swap moves were implemented on the CPU, however, as they do not benefit from GPU parallelization.
-Since particle positions remain unchanged during a series of swap attempts, the neighbor list for interaction calculations can be reused from the preceding MD sequence, allowing for efficient GPU calculation.
+Since particle positions remain unchanged during swap attempts, the neighbor list for interaction calculations is reused from the preceding MD sequence, allowing for efficient GPU calculation.

 Fig.~\ref{fig:dynamics} illustrates the molecular reorientation dynamics for $\delta=5\%$ and 10\% polydispersity at various temperatures for (b,c) Swap and (d,e) standard MD simulations, quantified via the single-molecule second-order orientational time-autocorrelation function